Tellman-lab/VIIRS-ML-FWD/README.md

 ### Order Data

-__Order the VIIRS scenes from the [LAADS-DAAC web portal](https://ladsweb.modaps.eosdis.nasa.gov/search/):__ Follow these steps to search for and order VIIRS data from LAADS-DAAC.
+__Order the VIIRS scenes from the [LAADS-DAAC web portal](https://ladsweb.modaps.eosdis.nasa.gov/search/order/2/VNP09--5200):__ Follow these steps to search for and order VIIRS data from LAADS-DAAC.
 The pre-processing of the VIIRS scenes is handled on the LAADS DAAC server and the output is a composite VIIRS scene ready for the inference pipeline.

-   * __Product:__ search for and select the product 'VNP09' (collection 5200), VIIRS imgary from the Suomi NPP satellite.
-You may also use the product 'VJ109' (collection 5200) to use VIIRS imagery from the NOAA-20 satellite (note that SNPP and NOAA-20 have different overpass times so the scenes will not be identical).
+   * __Product:__ search for and select the product `VNP09` (collection `5200`), VIIRS imgary from the Suomi NPP satellite.
+You may also use the product `VJ109` (collection `5200`) to use VIIRS imagery from the NOAA-20 satellite (note that SNPP and NOAA-20 have different overpass times so the scenes will not be identical).
    * __Time:__ enter a single date or date window.
    * __Location:__ enter a region of interest.
 LAADS-DAAC offers various options inlcuding drawing a box, entering corner coordinates, searching for a country or administrative area.
    * __Files:__ select all files.
    * __Review & order:__ select the 'Apply Post-Processing' drop down.
 Sds: select bands I1, I2, I3, M3, M4, M11, QF1, and QF2.
 Geo: check apply from search criteria.
 Mosaic: check geographically align.
 Reformat: select geoTIFF.
 Reproject: select Mercator.
 Submit order.
    * __Navigate to [Past Orders](https://ladsweb.modaps.eosdis.nasa.gov/search/history):__ to find the order number for the order you submitted.
-You will need this order number for the inference pipeline.
-When the data is ready, the order will show the status 'Available'.
+You will need this **order number** for the inference pipeline.
+When the data is ready, the order will show the status `Available`.
 This can take as little as several minutes or as long as several days depending on the size of the order and other traffic on the web portal.
-Note that orders automatically expire after a period of 30 days.
+Note that orders automatically expire after a period of time.

+Note that if nothing shows up in the search for `VNP09`, following this [link (ladsweb.modaps.eosdis.nasa.gov/search/order/2/VNP09--5200)](https://ladsweb.modaps.eosdis.nasa.gov/search/order/2/VNP09--5200) should lead you to the right search directly.

 ### Inference